Rebuilding Sexual Intimacy After Sexual Betrayal

 3. Cultivate honest communication about sex.
 God will use the exposure of sexual sin to open up communication on many topics, but the one that will require major focus will be your sexual relationship.
 Rebuilding trust will require an openness to share feelings, thoughts, and desires in this area.
 You need to learn what the other enjoys, what brings pleasure, what is uncomfortable, what communicates being used rather than being delighted in.
 These are extremely vulnerable topics; go slowly, and remember to continually/actively build up your emotional trust with each other.
 For some, fasting from sexual activity can enable a couple to communicate honestly without the pressure (and fear) of engaging sexually.

 4. Pursue and receive your spouse with patient love.
 Restoring your sexual relationship will take time.
-Expressing non-sexual affection is a way to express love for the ‘whole person’ of your spouse.
+Expressing non-sexual affection is a way to express love for your spouse as a whole person.
 Remember that pain and hurt don’t go away quickly, so be patient with yourself and your spouse as you learn new ways of relating.
 Patience and perseverance are the key words!

-You can watch Ellen talk some more about this on her video: Rebuilding Sexual Intimacy After Sexual Betrayal These short videos can be used as discussion starters in small group settings, mentoring relationships, men’s and women’s groups, etc.
+You can watch Ellen talk some more about this here: Rebuilding Sexual Intimacy After Sexual Betrayal.
+This short video can be used as a discussion starter in small group settings, mentoring relationships, and men’s and women’s groups.

 Ellen Mary Dykas